Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Arizona Stats and Trends

-- In Arizona's eight games this year, it has four wins against the spread.
+- Arizona has played eight games, with four wins against the spread.

-- The Wildcats have been underdogs by 12 points or more four times this season and are 3-1 ATS in those contests.
+- The Wildcats have an ATS record of 4-1 in their five games when underdogs by 10 points or more this year.

 - Arizona's games this year have hit the over on three of eight set point totals (37.5%).

-- The Wildcats rack up 16.8 points per game, seven fewer than the Golden Bears surrender (23.8).
+- This season the Wildcats put up seven fewer points per game (16.8) than the Golden Bears give up (23.8).

-- Arizona is 3-0 against the spread and 0-3 overall when the team churns out more than 366.4 yards.
+- When Arizona totals more than 366.4 yards, the team is 3-0 against the spread and 0-3 overall.

-- The Wildcats have turned the ball over 17 times this season, five more turnovers than the Golden Bears have forced (12).
+- This season the Wildcats have turned the ball over 17 times, five more than the Golden Bears' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.